model-cart/Model_Cart/README.md

 ## Model_Cart

-**Model Cart** is a meta framework that streamlines the end-to-end lifecycle of machine learning experiments.
+**Model Cart**: a comprehensive open-source meta-framework that integrates explainability methods, human intervention, and reproducibility.
+By combining state-of-the-art approaches (currently with SHAP) for model explainability, MLflow for reproducibility, and human-in-the-loop approach, this work contributes to addressing the challenges of transparency, trustworthiness, and reliability in end-to-end model training.
+Model-Cart incorporates explanations of model predictions, seamless integration with popular ML libraries, and a custom built module based on a novel method to quantify model explanation similarities between ML models with an intuitive UI to facilitate model training and evaluation with human-in-the-loop.
 It lets you:

 - **Define & Launch Experiments**
   Describe your runs with YAML configurations and CSV datasets; Model Cart parses your specs and kicks off training jobs with the specified parameters.